tink-ab/tink-link-ios/USAGE.md

 ### Handling third party app authentication

 Third party authentication is used to handle authentication outside of your app (such as app-to-app and app-to-web redirects).
-When the `progressHandler` emits a `awaitingThirdPartyAppAuthentication` status,  you should let the  `ThirdPartyAppAuthenticationTask` object to handle the updates like this:
+When the `progressHandler` emits a `awaitingThirdPartyAppAuthentication` status, you should let the `ThirdPartyAppAuthenticationTask` object handle the update like this:

 ```swift
 /// thirdPartyAppAuthenticationTask.handle()